Connington South rail crash: Investigation

 This sequence would have had to occur in the time between the train passing the Home signal and running on to the track circuit, i.e. in less than two seconds.
 Tests were conducted using a similar signalling frame to the one at Connington South and it was found that an experienced signalman could just about manage to reproduce the sequence.
 Thus, it was shown that the interlocking could be defeated.

 It was clear that the signalman had stood for some seconds with the points lever slightly out of its frame, moved it just as the sixth coach was passing over it, then returned it to its normal position.
 This would be a premeditated rather than an accidental act.

 Consequences

 The signalman had entered the railway service in January 1965 after serving with the Royal Marines.
 He had been discharged after suffering from "hysteria and immature personality", but this was not known to the railway management at the time, even though his references had been taken up.

 He was tried on charges of manslaughter and endangering the safety of railway passengers in November 1968.
 After a trial lasting 11 days, the judge instructed the jury to acquit him on the charges of manslaughter and sentenced him to two years' imprisonment for unlawfully operating the signal and points mechanism of the Connington South signal box so as to endanger persons being conveyed on a railway, on which charge the signalman had changed his plea to guilty.
+Frost is not recorded as offering any explanation for his actions.